haianos/rocoma-sandbox/docs/index.md

 Concretely, the "exercise" will embed a scripting language in the Controller Manager, to handle few operations and to allow the implementation of controllers using a different programming language (and programming paradigms) than the one provided by the `C++` interface.

+A demo and it's code is provided in this repository, as well as in  a docker container (a `Dockerfile` is provided).

 All of these shows necessary skills for the position of Field Robotics Engineer, for which knowledge of the entire robotics software architecture is a must.

 ## Rocoma

-In one liner, rocoma is a controller manager that allows to manage controllers, plugins and shared modules between controllers.
+In one liner, `rocoma` is a controller manager that allows to manage controllers, plugins and the `shared modules` between controllers.

-Rocoma is developed in `C++11`, and it is strongly header/template-based.
-This delegates to the compiler to perform optimisation of the generated binaries, and a late choice of the developer for the controller `state`, `command` and the `shared modules` among the controllers, but still at *compilation time*.
-Because of most of the classes of rocoma library are templated classes, their implementation is fully contained in the headers (`.tpp` estension for separating the implementation).
+`rocoma` is developed in `C++11`, and it is strongly header/template-based.
+This delegates to the compiler to perform optimisation over the generated binaries, and a late choice of the employed `state`, `command` and `shared modules`, but still at *compilation time*.
+Because of most of the classes of rocoma library are template-based classes, their implementation is fully contained in the header files (`.tpp` extension for separating the implementation).
 This may lead to a low reconfigurability feature at runtime.

-Rocoma makes use of few advanced `C++11` features, such as synchronization primitives as `std::promise` and `std::future`.
+`rocoma` makes use of few advanced `C++11` features, such as synchronization primitives as `std::promise` and `std::future`.

 Controller plugins are based on the pattern provided and suggested by `ROS1` (`pluginlib`).